 The Pensacola employment attorneys at Emmanuel Sheppard & Condon treat each of their clients as individuals.
 We work hard to provide our clients with positive results for their Florida employment issues.

 No employee should be subjected to unfair employment practices.
-Contacting a Florida work lawyer is the first step in defending your rights as an employee.
+Contacting a Pensacola labor lawyer is the first step in defending your rights as an employee.

 Additionally, Florida law prohibits discrimination based on the following: